• Skip to primary navigation

 Fried shallots can be made at home or purchased from Asian grocery stores.
 If you like to make them at home, you will need to slice shallots thinly and then fry until golden and crispy.

+Vietnamese street food vendors also drizzle a spoon of chicken fat over xôi xéo to enhance the richness.
+It is totally up to you whether you want to do this or not.
 I usually don’t use chicken fat.
 Instead, I would add a few tablespoons of coconut milk to the glutinous rice while steaming.
-It’s very delicious with the addition of coconut milk and this way, the sticky rice is naturally vegan.
+It is very delicious with the addition of coconut milk and this way, the sticky rice is naturally vegan.

 A plate of Xoi Xeo Hanoi, with Vietnamese steamed sticky rice, slices of mung bean and fried shallots.

-To make Xoi Xeo, you will need to have a steamer.
+To make xôi xéo, you will need to have a steamer.
 If you have a double-tiered steamer, that would be even better since we will need to steam the mung bean and sticky rice separately.
 You can get some stackable bamboo steamer baskets from Amazon.

-Once you have finished cooking everything, here comes the fun part of this dish :).
+Once you have finished cooking everything, here comes the fun part of this dish.
 First, place sticky rice in serving bowls or on serving plates.
 Then use a knife to cut the mung bean balls into thin slices and let those mung bean slices fall on top of the sticky rice.

 Cutting mung bean balls into thin slices over the steamed sticky rice on the plate.